Chesham Grammar School: Facilities

-Between 1980 and 2010, there was major expansion of the school, including a new maths block, a textiles block, an art block, expansion of the English block, a new library and a new drama/psychology block.
+Between 1980 and 2010, there was an expansion of the school, including a new maths block, a textiles block, an art block, expansion of the English block, a new library and a new drama/psychology block.
 In 2015, the sixth form centre, located in the original building, was expanded and reopened as the Curtis Centre.

 The Prime Minister's Global Fellowship

 Pupils attained places on the Prime Minister's Global Fellowship programme in the inaugural year 2008, and in 2009 had two more successful applicants.

 Admissions and school performance

 Admission to the school is brokered through Buckinghamshire County Council, which operates a selective secondary education system throughout the county.
 Pupils have to achieve a mark of 121 or above in the 11-plus to be eligible to attend the school.
 The school's catchment area broadly covers the whole of Chiltern District area which includes the towns of Amersham, Chalfont St Giles, Chalfont St Peter and Chesham, and larger villages such as Great Missenden and Little Chalfont.
 A significant proportion of the intake also comes from Hertfordshire.
 As Chesham Station is a terminus on the Metropolitan Line of the London Underground, pupils also travel in from North London.
-The school's progress profile shows that these pupils perform at a comparatively similar level at GCSE and A level.
+The school's progress profile showed that these pupils performed prior to 2013 at a comparatively similar level at GCSE and A level.